 A study found hearing loss to be twice as common in diabetic people than in those without diabetes.
 Hearing loss is prevalent in both type I and type II diabetes.
 The link between diabetes and hearing loss is not known.
 But, many believe it can come from blood vessel damage caused by high levels of blood sugar.

 Ear infections (otitis media)

-Children are more susceptible to ear infections than adults due to their narrower Eustachian tubes.
+Children are more susceptible to ear infections than adults.
+This is due to their narrower Eustachian tubes.
 There are many risk factors for ear infections.
-Mild hearing loss is common with an ear infection, but usually resolves to pre-infection levels after the infection clears up.
-Persistent infections or fluids in the middle ear may cause more significant or permanent hearing loss.
-Permanent hearing loss can occur with damage to the eardrum or other middle ear structures.
+Mild hearing loss is common with an ear infection.
+It often resolves to pre-infection levels after the infection clears up.
+Persistent infections may cause significant or permanent hearing loss.
+Permanent hearing loss can occur with damage to the eardrum or middle ear structures.